Ineth/mjr-frontend-angular-tips/slides.md

 ----

-## It’s angular
+## It’s Angular

 AngularJS is 1.x
 Angular is 2+ (so also 4, 5, 6)

-Angular 4,x has Long Term Support (LTS) until October 2018 Angular 5 will be released in 18 Sept 2017
+Angular 4.x has Long Term Support (LTS) until October 2018 Angular 5 will be released in 23 oct 2017
 Angular 6 - March 2018
 Angular 7 - October 2018